 He died aged fifty seven.
 Didn’t feel the sensation of drowning as the fall from the bridge would have killed him in the same manner I described above.
 It’s a good thing too, a fall from that height would tear you apart once you hit the water.
 Your rib cage would collapse in on itself, impaling your internal organs.
 You’d die paralysed, literally broken on the inside.

-Chester Bennington was a singer in that band Linkin Park.
+Chester Bennington was a singer in the band Linkin Park.
 He had numerous health problems alongside a case of alcoholism and various other drug addictions.
 On the 20th of July 2017, Chester Bennington woke up in the early hours of the morning with a cold sweat and within a few hours he was dead.
 He hanged himself, died aged forty one.

 Kim Daul was a model from South Korea.
 She liked to paint, even got her own art exhibition in 2007.
 She liked to collect antiques and write articles for her blog “I like to Fork Myself” I imagine it’s funnier in Korean.